vatpac-technology/sops/docs/events/worldflight/Aerodromes/sydneydep.md

     It is preferable to hold aircraft on the bay (where they aren't blocking taxiways or burning their holding fuel) when congestion leads to blocked holding points.
 Issue pushback with enough lead time to prevent large gaps in the departure sequence.

 ### Non-Standard Taxiway Usage
-To faciliate departures from both runways, during **34 PROPS**, the following taxiways shall be utilised exclusively for their listed purpose:
+To faciliate departures from both runways, during **34 PROPS only**, the following taxiways shall be utilised exclusively for their listed purpose:

 | Taxiway | Usage |
 | --- | --- |